 Some AI processes, such as a search engine making helpful suggestions when faced with a misspelled search term, are already so commonly used we may take them for granted.

 How AI is shaping the future of business

 More sophisticated AI techniques are becoming increasingly popular in areas of business other than online and tech companies.
-For example, customer service ‘chat-bots’, providing a real-time conversation, have been utilised by forward-thinking hotels to provide room service orders and even firstline medical assistance from the National Health Service in the UK, in measures to reduce pressure on GPs and emergency staff.
+For example, customer service ‘chat-bots’ providing a real-time conversation have been used by forward-thinking hotels to provide room service orders, and even firstline medical assistance from the National Health Service in the UK, in measures to reduce pressure on GPs and emergency staff.

 Machine learning systems have also been developed to streamline warehousing processes for major retailers such as Ocado and Tesco, and even to process insurance claims; considerably reducing staffing costs and overheads.
 AI also offers huge scope for data management and analysis, forecasting and prediction of customer behaviours.

 The potential uses for AI in the growth of a business are vast and constantly evolving, with global investment in AI development increasing by $billions year-on-year.

 Research by IDC suggests that by 2024, global spending on AI will surpass $500 Billion.
 Tech developers are increasing the integration of AI into their business applications, and some of most popular algorithms relate to voice recognition and response (think calling your insurance company and giving your personal details by voice, or paying your car parking fees).

 As you can see from the Google graph below, there has been an increase in search volume for AI in business over the last 5 years, especially since 2016:

 This has been fueled partly by Google’s growing interest in artificial intelligence technologies, including their acquisition of AI company DeepMind, which is involved in intriguing research and development projects in the fields of Science, Health and Energy.